 Two pages from the Robert D. Levin Mozart Requiem vocal

 score.
-The amazing thing about this picture is that not one
+The amazing thing about this picture is that not one note, here, is in the original Sussmayr edition.

 So, rehearsing it actually turned out to be a challenging, yet rewarding experience.